 For federal income tax purposes, the following information is furnished with respect to the distributions paid by the Fund during its taxable year ended December 31, 2021.
-For corporate shareholders 3.87% of the dividends qualified for the dividends received deduction.

-The Fund designated and paid approximately \$120,655,000 as a long-term capital gain distribution.
+The Fund designated and paid approximately \$96,004,000 as a long-term capital gain distribution.

 For federal income tax purposes, the following information is furnished with respect to the Fund's earnings for its taxable year ended December 31, 2021.
 When distributed, certain earnings may be subject to a maximum tax rate of 15% as provided for by the Jobs and Growth Tax Relief Reconciliation Act of 2003.
-The Fund designated up to a maximum of approximately \$1,908,000 as taxable at this lower rate.
+The Fund designated up to a maximum of approximately \$126,000 as taxable at this lower rate.